Activist accepts feature articles; book, video, and film

 NOTICE OF YOUR SUBMISSION

-or phone call outlining your story idea
+A short e-mail or phone call outlining your story idea

 in advance.
 We may ask you to include a specific focus

 in advance will enhance your chances of being published.

 Write to firstname.lastname@example.org.